 In this example, we’re going to dive into inventory management data and extract some awesome insights.
+You may watch the full video of this tutorial at the bottom of this blog.

 I’m adding a bit more variety into some of the Power BI development that I showcase here, and this is quite a unique insight around managing your inventory.